solana-developers/solana-cookbook/docs/integrations/react-native.md

 head:
 - - meta
 - name: title
-  content: Solana Cookbook | Using React Native with @solana/web3.js
+  content: Solana Cookbook | Using React Native with Solana
 - - meta
 - name: og:title
-  content: Solana Cookbook | Using React Native with @solana/web23.js
+  content: Solana Cookbook | Using React Native with Solana
 - - meta
 - name: description
-  content: React Native is an open-source UI software framework used to develop mobile, web and desktop applications by enabling developers to use the React framework along with native platform capabilities
+  content: In this tutorial, you learn how to use Solana in your React Native apps.
 - - meta
 - name: og:description
-  content: React Native is an open-source UI software framework used to develop mobile, web and desktop applications by enabling developers to use the React framework along with native platform capabilities
+  content: In this tutorial, you learn how to use Solana in your React Native apps.
 - - meta
 - name: og:image
   content: https://solanacookbook.com/cookbook-sharing-card.png